tdas714/sammo/README.md

 # sammo(REGNET)
-Python Based AI based peer-to-peer payment system.
+Python Based blockchiain network project focusing on scalability, faster transaction rate, low barrier of entry.

 This network is fully functioning and capable of any transactions anonymously in a de-cenvtralized manner.
-But I don't recoomand it as a final product.
+But we don't recoomand it as a final product.
 Instade it is foundation for building any blockchain network.
 ###Instructions:
 1. Set node id :  `export NODE_ID=[node id]`.